 Brexit

-The United Kingdom (UK) has left the European Union (EU) and new rules now apply to trade, travel and business between the UK and the EU.
+The United Kingdom (UK) has left the European Union (EU) and rules now apply to trade, travel and business between the UK and the EU.
 Here we have highlighted some of the key links to information based on the questions that we have been asked.

 Page contents